applife2023/GoMommy/README.md

 ## Features

 - Create/Log-in user account
-- Input your credentials
+- Input user credentials
-- Input your due date, if you do'nt no your due date, the app will guide you.
+- Input user due date, if the user don't know her due date, the app will guide.
-- Calendar tracking
+- Calendar tracking, marking passed days from the beginning of tracking.
-- Find hospitals near your current location
+- Find hospitals near your current location.
-- Browse Tips and advice for your pregnancy
+- Browse Tips and advice for your pregnancy.

 ## How to install
-To run the H2gether app locally, follow these steps:

 1. Clone the repository: `https://github.com/applife2023/GoMommy`
 2. Open the project in your device using Android Studio.